criteo/eslint-plugin-criteo/README.md

 To maintain a coherent user experience, we aim to use the classes and components from the shared component library as much as possible, as opposed to custom styles.

+### ngxs-selector-array-length

+_Ensure that when using the @Selector() decorator, the number of selectors passed in matches the number of arguments passed to the selector function._

+Why?

+It can be tricky to pin down the source of an error when using the @Selector() decorator.
+While this rule can't make sure you put all the parameters in the right order, it does avoid the most obvious mistakes.

 ### no-indexed-access-on-enums

 _Forbid accessing an enum thanks to an index: Enum[0]._